 “Customers will never love a company until the employees love it first.” – Simon Sinek, Author, Start with Why.

-It is extremely pivotal for an organization to understand what its employees think about their culture, whether they relate to it or not, and what can be improved to make the organization a better place to work.
+An organization should understand what its employees think about their culture and what can be improved to make it a better place to work.
 Every cultural aspect of a workplace directly or indirectly impacts business.

-Organizations that intend to create a workplace which is primarily driven by specific behaviors and focus on developing a conducive culture, often rely on culture surveys.
-Gaining insights into current workplace culture and analyzing the degree of alignment it has with the ideal set workplace culture will benefit the organization in terms of better planning, increase performance standards, employee engagement, etc.
+Organizations that intend to create a workplace primarily driven by specific behaviors and focus on developing a conducive culture, often rely on culture surveys.
+Gaining insights into current workplace culture and analyzing the degree of alignment it has with the ideal set workplace culture will benefit the organization in terms of better planning, increase performance standards, employee engagement, etc. Forbes magazine emphasizes how crucial it is to ensure the organization maintains healthy culture and improves its status quo.

 Internal hierarchy, technologies, skills, and qualities that influence actions and assumptions, the entire system is measured with a workplace culture survey.
 With the inputs provided by each employee, an organization can work towards improving their vision for culture, job roles, and structure, manage the performance of company-wide teams, and enhance managerial techniques.